sepse/Kosovo-Import-Data/README.md

 # Kosovo Import Data :moneybag:  :bar_chart: 	:closed_book:
-Unveiling trade insights by analyzing import data from Kosovo Customs Open Data platform, for the year 2022.
+Unveiling trade insights by researching import data from Kosovo Customs Open Data platform, for the year 2022.

-## Introduction
+## Objective

-Analyzing import data using data science methodologies can provide valuable insights and benefits in several ways:
+Analyzing this dataset using data science methodology can provide valuable insights and benefits in several ways:

 - Identifying patterns and trends: By analyzing import data, data scientists can identify patterns and trends in the types of goods being imported, the countries of origin, and the values of goods over time.
 This information can help businesses and policymakers understand the dynamics of international trade, detect emerging market trends, and make informed decisions.
 - Market research and competitiveness: allows businesses to gain a deeper understanding of the market landscape and identify potential opportunities.
 By examining the types of goods being imported and their values, businesses can assess the competitiveness of their own products or identify areas for improvement.
 This information can help in strategic planning, product development, and market positioning.